mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

 provider_name               = "TENANT"
 backing_provider_name       = "AWS"
 ```
 <br> &#8226; Shared tier clusters can now be upgraded to higher tiers via API or by this Provider.
 WARNING!
 Any change from shared tier to a different instance size will be considered a tenant upgrade.
-If upgrading from shared tier, change the `provider_name` from "TENANT" and to your preferred provider, remove `backing_provider_name`, ex:
+When upgrading from shared tier, change the `provider_name` from "TENANT" and to your preferred provider, remove `backing_provider_name`, ex:
 ```
 provider_instance_size_name = "M10"
 provider_name               = "AWS"